-2. To the extent words and phrases appearing in this Ordinance are not expressly defined herein, the meaning of this Ordinance shall be construed consistently with the Pennsylvania Human Relations Act.
+2. To the extent words and phrases appearing in this Part are not expressly defined herein, the meaning of this Part shall be construed consistently with the Pennsylvania Human Relations Act.

-§ 97.3.
+§1-1603.
 Unlawful Practices.

-- 1. Discrimination in housing, employment, public accommodations or access to educational institutions is prohibited under this Ordinance. - 2.
-Retaliation against any individual because such individual has opposed any practice forbidden by this Ordinance, or because such individual has made a charge, testified or assisted in any manner in any investigation, proceeding or hearing under this Ordinance, is prohibited under this Ordinance. - 3.
-Aiding, abetting, inciting, compelling or coercing the doing of any act declared by this Ordinance to be an unlawful practice, or obstructing or preventing any person from complying with the provisions of this Ordinance, is prohibited under this Ordinance.
+- 1. Discrimination in housing, employment, public accommodations, or access to educational institutions is prohibited under this Part. - 2.
+Retaliation against any individual because such individual has opposed any practice forbidden by this Part, or because such individual has made a charge, testified, or assisted in any manner in any investigation, proceeding, or hearing under this Part, is prohibited under this Part. - 3.
+Aiding, abetting, inciting, compelling or coercing the doing of any act declared by this Part to be an unlawful practice, or obstructing or preventing any person from complying with the provisions of this Part, is prohibited under this Part. - 4.
+It is a prohibited form of discrimination under this ordinance for a Mental Health Professional to engage in Conversion Therapy with a person under 18 years of age.

-§ 97.4.
+§1-1604.
 Exceptions.

-- 1. Notwithstanding any other provision of this Ordinance, it shall not be an unlawful employment practice for a religious corporation or association, not supported in whole or in part by governmental appropriations, to refuse to hire or employ an individual on the basis of religion. - 2.
-Nothing in this chapter shall be interpreted to prohibit a religious organizatio9n, religious denomination, or association of religious organizations or denominations that is exempt from Federal taxation under Section 501(c)(3) of the Internal Revenue Code, or any organization affiliated with that religious organization, religious denomination, or association of religious organizations or denominations, from engaging in any conduct or activity that is required by, or that implements or expresses its religious beliefs or tenets of faith.
-Nor shall anything in this chapter be interpreted to require any such religious organization, religious denomination, or association of religious organizations or denominations, or any organization affiliated with that religious organization, religious denomination, or association of religious organizations or denominations to engage in any conduct or activity that is prohibited by its religious beliefs or tenets of faith.
+- 1. Notwithstanding any other provision of this Part, it shall not be an unlawful employment practice for a religious corporation or association, not supported in whole or in part by governmental appropriations, to refuse to hire or employ an individual on the basis of religion. - 2.
+Nothing in this Part shall be interpreted to prohibit a religious organization, religious denomination, or association of religious organizations or denominations that is exempt from Federal taxation under Section 501(c)(3) of the Internal Revenue Code, or any organization affiliated with that religious organization, religious denomination, or association of religious organizations or denominations, from engaging in any conduct or activity that is required by, or that implements or expresses its religious beliefs or tenets of faith.
+Nor shall anything in this Part be interpreted to require any such religious organization, religious denomination, or association of religious organizations or denominations, or any organization affiliated with that religious organization, religious denomination, or association of religious organizations or denominations to engage in any conduct or activity that is prohibited by its religious beliefs or tenets of faith.

-§ 97.5.
+§1-1605.
 Establishment of Human Relations Commission.